-The academic year ended 31 August 2022 has been a very challenging year with recovery from COVID 19 continuing.
-Staff have worked incredibly hard to plug the gaps generated by the pandemic.
+The academic year ended 31 August 2023 has been another challenging year with recovery from COVID 19 continuing.
+Staff continue to work incredibly hard to plug the gaps generated by the pandemic.
 Staff absence has continued to be higher than pre-pandemic levels making cover a constant challenge.
+In addition, the widely publicised recruitment and retention crisis has meant that finding and keeping the right staff is increasingly more challenging.
 Student safeguarding and wellbeing remains the priority and it is evident that there are more students requiring support with their mental health.
+The Academy has used additional funding such as School Led Tutoring and Recovery Premium to provide additional tuition in the form of interventions to further assist our students who missed out on valuable education during the pandemic.
 Trustees would like to acknowledge the dedication and commitment of school staff.